toyobayashi/ty/README.md

 * `--target`
 * `--arch`
 * `--ts` - Force to use typescript or not.
+* `--generate` - Force to generate missing files or not.
 * `--context` - Project root directory.
 * `--dev-server-port`
 * `--dev-server-host`